 If your score falls somewhere between 300 to 500, you probably won’t qualify for an unsecured credit card.
 You can build a stable credit history with a secured card and then apply for an unsecured card when you’re ready.
 Applicants with scores in the low to mid 500s may also struggle to get approved for an unsecured card, but occasionally you can find a lender that’s willing to take a chance on you.

-NerdWallet says that fair credit is anything from 630 to 689, and good credit ranges from 690 to 719.
+Fair credit is anything from 630 to 689 and good credit ranges from 690 to 719.
 If you’ve got a score higher than that, congratulations - you’ve got excellent credit and probably won’t have any trouble getting a credit card company to approve your app.

 Which credit card should I apply for?

 Our crystal ball says that it’s impossible to predict which card you should apply for without knowing your unique needs, but we can offer some tips to help you decide:

 - Consider your credit score (or lack thereof)

 - Read reviews from trusted experts (like Faveable, of course!) and cardholders